evroon/bracket/docs/docs/running-bracket/configuration.md

   used for production while bracket is still in beta
 - `ALLOW_INSECURE_HTTP_SSO`: Should not be used in production.
 Allows use of INSECURE requests for SSO auth.
+- `AUTO_RUN_MIGRATIONS`: Whether to run (alembic) migrations automatically on startup or not.
+  Migrations can be applied manually using `pipenv run alembic upgrade head`.

 ### Backend: Example configuration file